Skip to main content

 That does not make it a blind recommendation.
 It makes it a focused one.
 If your day is calendar-led, this is one of the few options here where the structure itself matches the work.
 If your day is not calendar-led, the main strength may not matter enough to justify the choice.

-Agenda is a different story in this draft.
-The material here does not confirm its features, pricing, or platform fit, so it is not responsible to treat it as a default recommendation on this evidence alone.
+Agenda is a different story.
+Its features, pricing, and platform fit are worth confirming directly before treating it as a default recommendation.
 Keep it in test mode until your own use fills those gaps.

 A simple trial will tell you more than a feature list.
 For Tuesday and Thursday client check-ins, capture decisions and next actions on those dates, then place follow-up tasks on the actual due dates.
 At week end, open one calendar view and see whether you can reconstruct the full client timeline without extra hunting.
 If that reduces context switching, the calendar-led model may be worth keeping.
 If not, you are probably better off with stronger search or a cleaner notebook setup.